 What makes a good team that will be efficient?

 - Everyone understands the task and helps each other.

-- There is a supportive atmosphere where group members feel comfortable to say what they think.
+- There is a supportive atmosphere where group members feel comfortable saying what they think.

-- The group has a range of individuals that contribute in different ways and complement each other: leaders, planners, creators, etc.
+- The group has a range of individuals that contribute differently and complement each other: leaders, planners, creators, etc.